slotify-dev/blitzbun/docs/application/provider.md

 import { AppProvider } from '@blitzbun/core';
 import { ApplicationContract, AppRegistry } from '@blitzbun/contracts';

+export default class MyServiceProvider<
+  T extends AppRegistry,
-export default class MyServiceProvider<T extends AppRegistry> extends AppProvider<T> {
+> extends AppProvider<T> {
   /**
    * Register services into the container.
    * This method is required and called during application initialization.